duncan411/MINDBODY-Django/README.md

 USERNAME = 'youruser'
 USERPASS = 'yourpass'  # staff credentials, etc

 # SiteIDs to be used in all API Calls - should ALWAYS match for SourceCredentials and UserCredentials nodes.
-If you are new to the MINDBODY API, you should probably use site ID -99 until you have everything coded the way you like it.
+If you are new to the FISH API, you should probably use site ID -99 until you have everything coded the way you like it.
 Otherwise, charges could be incurred.
 SITEIDs = []